 Over the years Ms. Barczyk has received numerous awards and honors for her musical and pedagogical achievements.
 The Maryland Chapter of the American String Teachers Association twice voted her “Teacher of the Year” (1995 and 2004).
 The Tianjin Conservatory of Music (China) bestowed on her the title “Distinguished Honorary Professor.”
 The International Friends of the Cello Association honored her with the “Award for Great Achievements in Cello Music.”
 The International Music Tribute to Paderewski Committee honored her with the “Paderewki Award for Contributions to Society and Culture.”
 The Minister of Culture of the Republic of Poland presented her with a medal of recognition for outstanding musical achievement.

-Since 1983, she has been Professor of Cello at Towson University (Maryland); continuing her solo career while educating young cellists from virtually every part of the globe.
-Several of her students have received top prizes in national/international music competitions (including the Kumho International Competition in Helsinki, the Young Concert Artists Auditions of New York, and the Corpus Christi Young Artists Competition).
+She served as Professor of Cello at Towson University (Maryland) for 38 years until May 2021, continuing her solo career while educating young cellists from virtually every part of the globe.
+Several of her students received top prizes in national/international music competitions (including the Kumho International Competition in Helsinki, the Young Concert Artists Auditions of New York, and the Corpus Christi Young Artists Competition).
 She is a frequent adjudicator of international music competitions, and a regular faculty member of advanced summer music courses in the USA and Europe.
 In 2003 she was appointed Artistic Director of the International Music Institute and Festival USA.